rpavlik/PrettyRegistryXml/README.md

 commands below.
 Running either the OpenXR or Vulkan tools with no arguments will show you help text.

-**NOTE**: You do not want to just directly commit the modifications made by the
-tool: please be selective in what you stage vs revert, using something like `git gui`, `git add -p`, or other interactive/graphical/patch-based interface.
+**NOTE**: At least for Vulkan, you do not want to just directly commit the modifications made by the tool: please be selective in what you stage vs revert, using something like `git gui`, `git add -p`, or other interactive/graphical/patch-based interface.
 Some of the hand-formatted XML is better than the automated stuff.
+OpenXR has now standardized on using the full automated formatting, however.

 If you want to improve the tool, keep following these instructions.